shanahsy/eecs583project/README.md

 This project implements a Cachegrind-guided LLVM optimization pass that inserts llvm.prefetch instructions for memory operations responsible for high cache-miss counts.

-We built a full automated pipeline (run2.sh) that:
+We built a full automated pipeline (run.sh) that:

 1. Compiles the program normally (baseline).